innovenso/townplanner/docs/src/docs/views/techradar.md

 }
 ```

-We should indicate in the main class that we want a tech radar:
+We should indicate in the main class that we want a static website:

 ```scala
 ...